 8.17.5.3 E-UTRAN FDD – UTRAN FDD measurements when DRX is used

 When explicit neighbour list is provided and DRX or eDRX_CONN is used, either measurement gaps are scheduled or the UE supports capability of conducting such measurements without gaps, the UE shall be able to identify a new detectable cell belonging to the neighbour cell list within Tidentify,UTRA_FDD.
-When DRX is used, Tidentify,UTRA_FDD is as defined in table 8.17.5.3-1, and when eDRX_CONN is used, Tidentify,UTRA_FDD is as defined in table 8.17.5.3-2.
+When DRX is used, Tidentify,UTRA_FDD is as defined in table 8.17.5.3-1, and when eDRX_CONN is used, Tidentify,UTRA_FDD is as defined in table 8.17.5.3-2. .
+When MCG DRX is in use the applicable DRX cycle is the MCG DRX cycle, unless SCG DRX is also in use and the MCG DRX cycle>40ms, in which case the applicable DRX cycle is max(MCG DRX cycle,SCG DRX cycle).

 Table 8.17.5.3-1: Requirement to identify a newly detectable UTRA FDD cell